-Being a small business coach and consultant, as well as a small business owner myself for many years now, one thing I clearly understand is that most small businesses simply aren’t fortunate enough to have an unlimited supply of marketing dollars.
+Being a small business coach and consultant and a small business owner myself for many years now, one thing I clearly understand is that most small businesses aren’t fortunate enough to have an unlimited supply of marketing dollars.

 Money for marketing is typically tight.

 Therefore, to squeeze the most results out of those marketing dollars, a small business must carefully plan, craft, and implement all marketing initiatives they choose to run with.

 Since marketing should never be a one-time thing, I like to batch my marketing into campaigns—marketing campaigns with tangible goals that I can measure.
 Otherwise, how do we know if our marketing efforts have been successful or not?

 It’s what I call the “5 W’s of Marketing”.
 The 5 W’s are simply the “who,” “what,” “when,” “where,” and “why” of your marketing, and they are as follows: